leslie-alldridge/personal-blog-react-rebuild/README.md

 Add to this app overtime and use it as my online portfolio website.
 Reflect on my learnings as the entire app only required two hours of planning and 3-4 hours of development time.

+## Reflections:

 I felt confident with Bulma CSS and Parallax effects even though it was my first time using them.
+The code flowed well thanks to my touchtyping ability and I could quickly get the website up and running while ensuring it matched my wireframe designs.

-I didn't realise till I was halfway in that App needed to be a stateful component.
-In future I will include that in my planning phase so I can quickly set up state and add to it during the build, instead of thinking "whoops I needed state, let's redo some components to handle props."
+I didn't realise till halfway that App needed to be a stateful component.
+In future I will include that in my planning phase so I can quickly set up state and add to it during the build, instead of thinking "whoops I needed state, let's redo some components to handle state and props."

+We also learned API and SQL but there's no need for those features at this current time.